 - Remove and clean the gas line strainers.
-Make certain gas valves are closed and that gas is purged from the system before attempting disassembly. - 2 Inspect the collector plate at the top of the burner casting and the burner cup for any accumulation of foreign material.
+Make certain gas valves are closed and that gas is purged from the system before attempting disassembly. - Inspect the collector plate at the top of the burner casting and the burner cup for any accumulation of foreign material.
 Clean if required.
-Foreign material in the burner cup or casting will not burn out and will impair burner operation. - 3 If required, inspect ignitor plug and clean the electrodes.
+Foreign material in the burner cup or casting will not burn out and will impair burner operation. - If required, inspect ignitor plug and clean the electrodes.
 Use an ignition point file to remove carbon and rust between the electrode surfaces.
-Ignitor gap should be about 1/8 inch.
+Ignitor gap should be about 3 mm.

-- 4 Inspect flame sensors for possible damage or poor connections.
-Flame sensor wires must be in good condition. - 5 Inspect and manually notate the top auger paddle assembly.
-The paddle unit must notate freely without any indication of sticking or binding. - 6.
-Inspect the top auger and bottom auger drive lines for proper adjustment and condition.
+- Inspect flame sensors for possible damage or poor connections.
+Flame sensor wires must be in good condition. - Inspect and manually rotate the top auger paddle assembly.
+The paddle unit must rotate freely without any indication of sticking or binding. - Inspect the top auger and bottom auger drive lines for proper adjustment and condition.
 Readjust line tension as required.